AbhishekGhosh/kim_uno_remix/README.md

 This "remix" takes the original KIM-1 emulation codebase from Oscar, which and changes some things around for expandability and reusability.
 One thing removed is the calculator and floating point library.

 Planned differences:
-- Easily configur able ROM layouts (in progress)
+- Easily configurable ROM layouts (in progress)
-- Simulate RIOT functionality, rather than patching ROM via hooks
 - PC version will updated use the same source files (cpu.c, kimuno.ino) directly
-- Remove ROM hooks for display and keyboard, and simulate real hardware
+- Remove ROM hooks for display and keyboard, and simulate RIOT hardware
 - I2C expansion devices: (future)
   - Framebuffer/TV Out
   - PS2 Keyboard